Galatians 5:22-23 When we make peace in God, we secure a legacy of peace for future generations.

 Peace in our legacy.

-Peace in God leads to peace in ourselves, which leads to peace in others and eventually the legacy of peace in our future generations.
-The prophet Isaiah prophesied concerning the peace that will come upon those who walk in the Holy Spirit,
+Peace in God leads to peace within ourselves, which leads to peace in others—and ultimately to a legacy of peace for future generations.
+The prophet Isaiah foresaw this outcome for those who walk in the Spirit:

 And righteousness will abide in the fertile field.

-17 And the work of righteousness will be peace,
+And the work of righteousness will be peace…

 Application